Mark Zuckerberg: Politics

 In Donald Trump's book Save America, published in September 2024, Trump described Zuckerberg's visits to the White House and wrote, "We are watching him closely, and if he does anything illegal this time he will spend the rest of his life in prison — as will others who cheat in the 2024 Presidential Election."
 Two months later, they dined at the Mar-a-Lago resort, with Zuckerberg reportedly aiming to mend his and his firm's relationship with Trump after the latter won the election.
 Around the same time, Meta reportedly donated $1 million to a Trump-related fund.
 In January 2025, he said: "We now have a U.S. administration that is proud of our leading companies, prioritizes American technology winning and that will defend our values and interests abroad."
 Zuckerberg was one of a handful of technology leaders positioned prominently at Trump's inauguration.
-In March 2025, Zuckerberg mentioned his relationship with the Trump administration while seeking a favorable settlement in an antitrust case where the Federal Trade Commission (FTC) was asking for $30 billion.
+In March 2025, Zuckerberg mentioned his relationship with the Trump administration while seeking a favorable settlement in, FTC v.
+Meta, an antitrust case where the Federal Trade Commission (FTC) was asking for $30 billion.

+Zuckerberg has expressed opposition to EU regulations of his company saying "we're going to work with President Trump to push back on governments around the world that're going after American companies."